boblongmore/ansiblefest2024/README.md

 - [Kafka](https://hub.docker.com/r/landoop/fast-data-dev)
 - Slack

+## Other Ansible Projects Referenced

+The Arista tests used in this presentation are located here: [github.com/boblongmore/arista_network_tests](https://github.com/boblongmore/arista_network_tests)

+The kafka producer module is available as part of the [wwt.kafka](https://galaxy.ansible.com/ui/repo/published/wwt/kafka/) collection in galaxy.

 ## Tenets of SWIM

 Automated testing that is extensible and modular helps improve reliability of SWIM.
-The Arista tests used in this presentation are located here: [github.com/boblongmore/arista_network_tests](https://github.com/boblongmore/arista_network_tests)

 pre-, upgrade, post-